flaviu-gostin/xrd_analysis_workflow/README.md

 creates tables for the article mentioned above.

 **How it works.**  In short:
-- download the raw 2D XRD image data from a public data repository
+- download the raw 2D XRD image data from a public data repository (only one set of images for now)
 - perform azimuthal integration on those images resulting in 1D XRD patterns using [pyFAI](https://github.com/silx-kit/pyFAI)
 - determine peak position, calculate lattice spacing and write values in a table